paolosalvatori/durable-functions-blob-openai-cosmosdb/README.md

-# Build an AI-Powered Workflow with Azure Durable Functions
+# Build an AI-Powered Workflow with Durable Functions

 This sample demonstrates how to build a data pipeline using [Azure Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview).
 The pipeline performs the following tasks: